-The Fair Labor Standards Act has been around since 1938, but thousands of employers are sued each year for violations.
-The Act sets minimum wage, overtime pay, recordkeeping, and child labor standards for employment.
+The Fair Labor Standards Act (FLSA) sets minimum wage, overtime pay, recordkeeping, and child labor standards for employment.

 The regulations created to enforce those provisions span several hundred pages, so there's a lot of potential for misinterpretation and non-compliance.
 FLSA violations commonly involve failing to record all hours worked and wrongly classifying employees as exempt from overtime.